First Indochina War: Background

 Vietnam was absorbed into French Indochina in stages between 1858 and 1887.
 Vietnamese nationalism grew until World War II, which provided a break in French control.
 Early Vietnamese resistance centered on the intellectual Phan Bội Châu.
 Châu looked to Japan, which had modernized and was one of the few Asian nations to successfully resist European colonization.
 With Prince Cường Để, Châu started the two organizations in Japan, the Duy Tân hội (Modernistic Association) and Vietnam Cong Hien Hoi.

 Due to French pressure, Japan deported Phan Bội Châu to China.
 Witnessing Sun Yat-sen's Xinhai Revolution, Châu was inspired to commence the Viet Nam Quang Phục Hội movement in Guangzhou.
 From 1914 to 1917, he was imprisoned by Yuan Shikai's counterrevolutionary government.
-In 1925, he was captured by French agents in Shanghai and spirited to Vietnam.
+In 1925, he was captured by French agents in Shanghai and transported to Vietnam.
 Due to his popularity, Châu was spared from execution and placed under house arrest until his death in 1940.

-In September 1940, the Empire of Japan launched its invasion of French Indochina, parallel with its ally Germany's conquest of metropolitan France.
-Keeping the French colonial administration, the Japanese ruled from behind the scenes, as did the Germans in Vichy France.
+In September 1940, shortly after its ally Germany had conquered metropolitan France, Japan launched its invasion of French Indochina.
+The Japanese retained the French colonial administration, ruling from behind the scenes, as did the Germans in Vichy France.
 For Vietnamese nationalists, this was a double-puppet government, with the Axis powers behind the French behind the Vietnamese local officials.
 Emperor Bảo Đại collaborated with the Japanese, just as he had with the French, ensuring his continued safety and comfort.

-From October 1940 to May 1941, during the Franco-Thai War, the Vichy French in Indochina defended their colony in a border conflict in which the forces of Thailand invaded while the Japanese sat on the sidelines.
-Thai military successes were limited to the Cambodian border area, and in January 1941 Vichy France's modern naval forces soundly defeated the inferior Thai naval forces in the Battle of Ko Chang.
+From October 1940 to May 1941, during the Franco-Thai War, the Vichy French in Indochina defended their territories in a border conflict in which the forces of Thailand invaded while the Japanese sat on the sidelines.
+Thai military successes were limited to the Cambodia–Thailand border area, and in January 1941 Vichy France's modern naval forces soundly defeated the inferior Thai naval forces in the Battle of Ko Chang.
 The war ended in May, with the French agreeing to minor territorial revisions which restored formerly Thai areas to Thailand.